PolyDiffuse: Polygonal Shape Reconstruction via Guided Set Diffusion Models: Experiments

 \subsection{Ablation studies}

 We provide key ablation studies with the floorplan reconstruction benchmark.
+Please also find additional ablation studies in \supp~\ref{supp:subsec:ablation}.

-\mypara{Standard DM vs. GS-DM}: \autoref{tab:ablation_dm} compares GS-DM with standard DM.
-Although standard DM produces reasonable results with 10 sampling steps, it does not outperform the baseline method RoomFormer.
+\mypara{Standard DM vs. GS-DM}: To better understand the effectiveness of our GS-DM, we define a standard DM using a vanilla DDPM with images as the condition.
+The standard DM does not have the guidance network and proposal generator.
+The reverse process starts with a noise sampled from the standard Gaussian distribution and gradually denoises it into the final reconstruction using the same sampler as GS-DM.
+It also has the same denoising network architecture as the GS-DM of PolyDiffuse.
+As shown in \autoref{tab:ablation_dm}, although standard DM produces reasonable results with 10 sampling steps, it does not outperform the baseline method RoomFormer.
 Also, the performance of standard DM drops significantly with fewer sampling steps, as the denoising ambiguity hurts the performance more seriously with a larger sampling step size.
+We also demonstrate in \supp~\ref{supp:subsec:toy-standard-dm} that the standard DM can fail in a toy experiment due to denoising ambiguity.

-\mypara{Sampling steps}: \autoref{tab:ablation_dm} also suggests that PolyDiffuse is robust to fewer sampling steps and can still slightly improve RoomFormer with only two sampling steps.
+\mypara{Sampling steps}: Unlike the standard DM, \autoref{tab:floorplan_main}, \autoref{tab:hdmap_main}, and \autoref{tab:ablation_dm} all suggest that PolyDiffuse is robust to fewer sampling steps and can still slightly improve RoomFormer or MapTR with a very small number of sampling steps.

-\mypara{Training schedule}: We observed that the model converges slower under the denoising formulation than the detection/regression formulation of previous approaches.
+\mypara{Training epochs}: We observed that the model converges slower under the denoising formulation than the detection/regression formulation of previous approaches.
 In \autoref{tab:training_schedule}, PolyDiffuse keeps improving when training with longer schedules, while RoomFormer suffers from overfitting.
 However, even with the default schedule, PolyDiffuse significantly outperforms the baseline.

 \end{minipage}\hfil

 \end{table}